MarkKozel/CompOrgEText/docs/Foundations/Pioneers/Turing.md

 ### Instructions

+Each instruction can both *react* to previous events and *act* to modify the machine for future instructions.
+When executed, an instruction first reads the State Register.
+Next it reads the data at the current head position.
+With these two (2) pieces of information, the instruction *may* cause in one (1) or more of the following actions:
+- State change
+- Update to data on the tape at the current head position
+- Movement of the head one (1) position left or right

-*Instructions* are the program that runs on a Turing Machine.
-It is equitant to modern computer programs, although considerable simpler.
-It is what makes Turing Machines **General-Purpose** computer.
+Together a set of *Instructions* make up the program that runs on a Turing Machine.
+It is equitant to modern computer programs, although considerably simpler.

+Instructions makes Turing Machines **General-Purpose** computer.

 A program in a simple Turing Machine contains rows of states.
-Based on the current state, the correct row is *executes* and the state is updated for the next instruction cycle.
+Based on the current state, the correct row is *executed* and the state is updated for the next instruction cycle.

 ## Sample Turing Program